LeaderPortfolio

 Philanthropy

-Shmuel Harlap is also known for his philanthropy.
-Together with his wife Anat, they have donated $180 million to Rabin Medical Center in Israel, the largest single gift to an Israeli hospital.
-The donation will fund the construction of the "Hope Tower," a new cardiological and neurological center.
-Following the October 7th attacks, the Harlaps also donated 120 cars to the kibbutzim that were impacted.
+Shmuel Harlap is also known for his philanthropic efforts.
+In August 2025, he and his wife Anat donated $180 million to Rabin Medical Center–Beilinson Hospital in Petah Tikva, the largest single donation to an Israeli hospital.
+This donation will fund the construction of the "Tower of Hope", a facility dedicated to cardiology and neurology.

 Career Timeline